Bernie (2011 film): Plot

 In small-town Carthage, Texas, local assistant mortician Bernie Tiede is a beloved member of the community, known for his charismatic demeanor, extreme charity, and heavy community involvement.
-Hired as a mortician at the Loggett Funeral Home by its director Don, Tiede quickly takes to the role thanks to his salesmanship, use of flair in funerals, and propensity to dote on elderly widows during and after the funeral arrangements.
-The latter point makes some of the residents believe that Tiede is attracted to elderly women, while others - including hard-broiled and arrogant district attorney Danny Buck Davidson - believe him to be gay instead.
+Hired as a mortician at the Leggett Funeral Home by its director Don, Tiede quickly takes to the role thanks to his salesmanship, use of flair in funerals, and propensity to dote on elderly widows during and after the funeral arrangements.
+The latter point makes some residents believe that Tiede is attracted to elderly women, while others - including hard-broiled and arrogant district attorney Danny Buck Davidson - believe him to be gay instead.

 In March 1990, Tiede arranges the funeral of a local oilman and banker, where he meets his wealthy widow, Marjorie Nugent.
-Nugent has an extremely poor reputation in town, being incredibly irritable and sadistic towards everyone she meets, including her own family, while victim blaming the rest of the world and accusing them of abandoning her.
-When Tiede begins doting on Nugent, she takes a liking to him, and soon Nugent rediscovers her zest for life in becoming unlikely friends.
+Nugent has an extremely poor reputation, being incredibly irritable and sadistic towards everyone, including her family, while victim blaming the rest of the world and accusing them of abandoning her.
+When Tiede begins doting on Nugent, she takes a liking to him and rediscovers her zest for life.
 Tiede, in his late 30s, and the elderly Nugent quickly become inseparable, frequently traveling the world and lunching together.

-Over time, Nugent's demands for affection from Tiede increase significantly, and she becomes emotionally abusive towards Tiede.
+Over time, Nugent's demands for affection from Tiede increase significantly, and she becomes emotionally abusive.
 She makes him the sole inheritor of her will as well as her financial manager, and by 1993, Tiede has been extorted into quitting his mortician job to become Nugent's full-time assistant.
-Tiede soon becomes unable to manage his personal life, as Nugent constantly demands his attention away from other people, yells at him even when he does everything correctly, and becomes increasingly hostile towards everyone else in turn.
+Tiede soon becomes unable to manage his personal life, as Nugent constantly demands his attention away, yells at him even when he does everything correctly, and becomes increasingly hostile towards everyone else.
 At one point, she tries to get him to shoot a nine-banded armadillo that she believes is digging up her yard with her .22 caliber rifle, and yells at him when he fails to do so.